Libardo1/telafinance/content/pages/99-change-log.markdown

 ## 2018

+### February

+* February 6, 2018 - Bankcasting has a new front page!
+The site map is now available on the right and recommended articles follow the introduction.

 ### January

 * January 30, 2018 - New market data available for the <a href="/tier-one-ratio-data.html">tier one capital ratio</a>.